AgesoftOSS/Consoleutilities/README.md

 > We dont recomend you to use `using namespace as;` or any Consoleutilities namespace
 >
 > This is intentended to orginize Consoleutilities functions and namespaces

+# Controbuting
+currently this repo dosnt support controbution i want to learn c++ by developing it